Hasan Turkmani: Career

-Bashar al-Assad (centre) alongside Syrian Defense Minister General Mustafa Tlass (right) and Chief of Staff Hasan Turkmani (left) in 2002.

 Turkmani joined the Syrian Army in 1955 as an infantry officer.
 He was one of the first officers to graduate on the new mechanized units of the BMP-1 and BTR-60 armoured vehicles.
 He completed a staff course for combined arms operations from East Germany in 1965, and a Command and Staff Course from Egypt in 1969.
 He commanded the 9th Mechanized Infantry Division which fought a crucial rearguard action around Damascus in 1973.
 He was promoted to the rank of major general in 1975.
 Turkmani also began to serve as a member of the central committee of the Baath Party beginning in 2000.
 He was the deputy chief of staff in the Syrian army until 2002.
 He was appointed chief of staff on 23 January 2002, replacing Ali Aslan.
 Since he was a Sunni Muslim, his appointment was considered as a move to restore a touch of sectarian diversity to Syria's military-intelligence establishment, which had been dominated by Alawites.

 On 12 May 2004, he became defense minister, replacing Mustafa Tlass.
 On the other hand, Ali Habib Mahmoud succeeded Turkmani as chief of staff.
 In June 2006, Turkmani visited Tehran and signed a strategic alliance agreement with his Iranian counterpart Mustafa Mohammad Najjar to form a joint defense committee.

 Turkmani was replaced in June 2009 by the former army chief Ali Habib Mahmud as defense minister.
 On 3 June 2009, President Bashar Assad appointed Turkmani as assistant vice president with the rank of minister.
 He was also appointed chief of crisis operations and was widely blamed for the campaign of torture in Syria.
 In addition, Turkmani was a military advisor to Vice Fresident Farouk Sharaa.

 In June 2011, President Bashar al-Assad send a special military and security delegation led by General Hasan Turkmani to the Turkish capital of Ankara to meet Turkish Prime Minister Recep Tayyip Erdoğan.
 On 15 June 2011, Turkmani said that they would discuss relations between Turkey and Syria, congratulate Erdoğan on his election victory and thank him welcoming Syrian refugees into the country.